2 ½poundsgranny smith applespeeled, cored, and sliced into ½" wedges

 1tablespoonturbinado sugaror granulated sugar

-Preheat oven to 375 degrees.
-Lightly grease a shallow 2 to 2.5 quart baking dish (like a 7x11 dish) and set aside.
+Preheat oven to 375 degrees Fahrenheit.
+Lightly grease a shallow 2 to 2.5 quart baking dish (like a 7x11 inch glass dish) and set aside.

 In a large bowl, add sliced apples, brown sugar, flour, lemon juice, lemon zest, vanilla extract, cinnamon, and allspice.
 Toss to evenly coat apple slices.
-Pour apple filling into prepared baking dish and spread into an even layer.
+Pour apples into prepared baking dish and spread into an even layer.
 Set aside.

-Roll out puff pastry into a 12 inch square.
-Slice into pieces (about 2 inch squares), then scatter on top of your apple pie filling, overlapping slightly and leaving gaps to show filling.
+Roll out your puff pastry sheet into a 12 inch square.
+Slice into pieces (about 2 inch squares), then scatter on top of your apple pie filling, overlapping slightly and leaving gaps to show the filling underneath.

-Drizzle melted butter over puff pastry, then sprinkle with turbinado sugar.
+Drizzle melted butter over the puff pastry layer and sprinkle with turbinado sugar.

 Bake for 55-65 minutes, or until apples in the center of the dish can be pierced through easily with a fork.
 Baking time will depend on thickness and type of apples used.
 Puff pastry should be golden brown across the top.